static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           year: '2020'
       topic: 'Terrorism, ideology, communication and counteractions (Italian)'
     - lectures:
+        - course: 'Democracy and regime changes in Arab, African and Asian countries'
+          title: >-
+            A new "Arab Spring"?
+Protests, transitions and power restorations from North Africa to the Middle East
+          university: Italian Institute for International Political Studies (ISPI)
+          year: '2020'
+        - course: 'Democracy and regime changes in Arab, African and Asian countries'
+          title: >-
+            Political Islam in the Middle East and North Africa: institutionalisation and repression
+          university: Italian Institute for International Political Studies (ISPI)
+          year: '2020'
+        - course: 'Democracy and regime changes in Arab, African and Asian countries'
+          title: 'Egypt between square protests, elections and the military'
+          university: Italian Institute for International Political Studies (ISPI)
+          year: '2020'
+      topic: >-
+        Democracy and regime changes in Arab, African and Asian countries (Italian)
+    - lectures:
         - course: Politics and energy in the enlarged Mediterranean region
           title: >-
             The energy dependence relationship between the two shores of the